 Finding the best cannabis for sleep is a very personal thing.
 It takes a lot of trial and error, and when you do find it, it’s like finding that puzzle piece that’s been missing for weeks.
 And just like that, you’ll be sawing logs and sleeping like a baby.

 However, there is more to consider than just getting high and falling asleep.
-If that works for you, you’re the envy of all insomniacs, and you probably don’t need to read this.
+If you use cannabis as a sleep aid and it works wonders for you, you’re the envy of all insomniacs, and you probably don’t need to read this.
 But if you are like many of us sleepless peeps, there’s a lot to consider before you roll a joint in hopes of getting some shuteye.

 First, let’s go over a few quick things:

 Four aspects of medical marijuana must be considered before you choose the best cannabis for sleep:

 - The strain

 Integrative Cannabis Physician Dr. June Chin and author of Women and Weed Elana Frankel talk about how we can get more sleep using medical cannabis and CBD, but that it also requires having a sleep hygiene routine.
 Watch below.